GoogleCloudPlatform/gke-istio-shared/README.md

 # Files shared by the Istio demos

-This repository contains all of the files shared by the Istio demos for Kubernetes Engine.
+This repository contains files shared by several Istio demos for Kubernetes Engine.

 ## Istio Demos

+### Telemetry Demo

 This project demonstrates how to use an Istio service mesh in a single Kubernetes Engine cluster alongside Prometheus, Jaeger, and Grafana, to monitor